turingschool-examples/backend_mod_1_prework/day_4/questions.md

 ## Day 4 Questions

 1. In your own words, what is the purpose of a method?
 A method is used to help shorten the code.
-Helps not get so repetitive amd helps stay orginazed.
+Helps not get so repetitive and helps stay organized.
 1. In the space below, create a method named `hello` that will print `"Sam I am"`. def(Hello)
   Hello = "Sam I am"